pachuco/fl-OrgPlayer/README.md

  *Clean up the code.
 Lots of things here:

- **Towers to pancakes; replace vertical vectors with horizontal classes.

- **Separate song data from playback.

  **Look trough all note positions for the biggest and compare to Song.LoopEnd instead of using just loopEnd for allocating tracks.

  **Use bitwise operation instead of mult where 16 bit values are read.